Book Reviews For "Prelude to a Quest"

 I hated what I was doing at the time—sticking a company flyer in each of a zillion envelopes and licking them closed.
 A man had to have invented the wretched envelope sealant that left a putrid taste on one’s tongue.
 A woman would have adhered an agreeable flavor like peppermint or wintergreen to freshen the breath instead of making it reek of glue.
 The only way to rid the harsh taste from my palate was to scrape my tongue over the bottoms of my top teeth but then what did I do with the accumulated film?
 Spit or swallow?
 I couldn’t very well discard it in a Kleenex each time I licked an envelope; I’d have no more saliva left to do either.
 I had one choice: swallow followed by a sip of coffee.

 To top off his classy attire, he donned a beige fedora like the style Humphrey Bogart wore in the 1942 production of “Casa Blanca”.
-Secretly in love with Bogart and his ability to make me practically faint dead away when seeing him in any role on the big which I never passed an opportunity to see, the same appetite overwhelmed me with this newcomer.
+Secretly in love with Bogart and his ability to make me practically faint dead away when seeing him in any role on the big screen, which I never passed an opportunity to see, the same appetite overwhelmed me with this newcomer.
 It's okay to swoon; I'm not dead yet.
 The way he carried himself oozed of intrigue and mystique, just like my imaginary, Hollywood paramour.

 My first thought, as I watched this picture of perfection stroll across the floor, was how drop-dead gorgeous he was.
 Nothing wrong with ogling, either.
 My second, third, fourth, and fifth thoughts came next.
 Who was this flutter bum with a sculpted jaw and a hint of dark hair peeking out the side of his hat?
 Which office did he work in, and why didn’t I work there, too?
 I’ve never seen him before.
-Was he to the building?
+Was he new to the building?

 Glancing at his wristwatch, the man came to a complete stop midway across the lobby.
 Without a care in the world and paying no mind to those around him, he reached inside his suit jacket and withdrew a pack of cigarettes.
 Knocking it against the side of his hand, the head of a single cylinder popped out.
 He withdrew it the rest of the way with his lips then replaced the pack to the coat’s inner pocket.